Chemical Peeling

 You should avoid:

-• Direct sun exposure for several weeks;
+• Direct sun exposure on the skin for several weeks;

-• Using regular cosmetics;
+• Applying usual cosmetics;